kosi-libs/Kodein/README.md

 Then, in your Activities, Fragments, and other context aware android classes, you can retrieve dependencies.

-There are two ways to access a kodein instance and your dependencies:
+There are different ways to access a kodein instance and your dependencies:

 #### Using appKodein